-- international programs, initiatives, and experiences (both within and outside of the US). - internationalization of curriculum and research activities, - geographic areas of institutional engagement, - international students and scholars at Lehigh, - research collaborations, exchanges, and partnerships withinstitutions both within and outside the United States that impact the internationalization of Lehigh University, - general budget priorities for university internationalization efforts.
+- international programs, initiatives, and experiences (both within and outside of the US), - internationalization of curriculum and research activities, - geographic areas of institutional engagement, - international students and scholars at Lehigh, - research collaborations, exchanges, and partnerships with institutions both within and outside the United States that impact the internationalization of Lehigh University, - general budget priorities for university internationalization efforts.

 The committee consists of ten voting members of the faculty elected by their colleges to three year non-concurrent terms.
 The committee will consist of one member from the College of Education, two members from College of Business, two members from the College of Health, two members from the P.C.
 Rossin College of Engineering and Applied Science, and three members from the College of Arts and Sciences.
 One undergraduate and one graduate student are non-voting members.
 The student representatives are selected by their respective senates.
 One of the elected faculty members is chair of the committee and one is chair-elect.
 Both the chair and chair-elect take office on July 1.
 The chair (or chair-elect) is the liaison with the Board of Trustees committee on Global Affairs.
 The committee chairperson represents the Global Affairs Committee when communicating with the Faculty Senate.
-The formation of any other faculty committees (ad hoc) pertaining to global affairs is approved by and has representation from this committee.
+The formation of any other faculty committee.
 Meetings of the committee shall be attended by the Vice President and Associate Provost for International Affairs as an ex officio member.
 Upon request by the committee chair, the meetings are open to other individuals in the university.